SpencerBrown-MongoDB/mongodb-tls-certs/README.md

 The YAML keys underneath the name of the certificate/key are the following:

 * `type:` -- can be rootCA, intermediateCA, server, client, or OCSPSigning.
+* `valid:` -- number of days before certificate expires.
+Default is 90.
 * `subject:` -- beginning of a section for the subject name.
 Can contain sub-keys O:, OU: and/or CN:.
 * `issuer:` -- name of the CA to sign this certificate.
 * `hosts:` -- list of hostnames and/or IP addresses for the SAN field of a server certificate.